 Post Submission

 Various federal agencies are assessing funding priorities and making adjustments in operations in response to executive orders and directives.
-We are aware that NIH study sections should have resumed but are held up because NIH needs to list upcoming meetings in the Federal Register and there are no new notices at this time.
-We are aware of other agency funding decisions that have been delayed.
+We are aware that there are severe delays in agencies making funding decisions and issuance of funding.

 - Revised proposals require a revised eGC1.